Gu Chunli: Life and career

 Gu was born in Jinzhou, Liaoning, in July 1957.
 During the Down to the Countryside Movement, he was a Sent-down youth and performed manual labour in Changtan Township, Liaozhong County.

 After the Cultural Revolution, he was accepted to Northeast Engineering Institute (now Northeastern University) in 1978 and graduated in 1982, where he majored in Mechanical Engineering.

 He joined the workforce in August 1975, and joined the Chinese Communist Party in 1984.
 Beginning in 1982, he served in several posts in Shenyang Chemical Equipment Plant, including secretary, technician, deputy director, and section chief.
 Then he served in various posts in Liaoning provincial government before serving as assistant mayor of Shenyang in 2002.

 In 2005, he was transferred to Anshan and appointed the Vice-Mayor and Deputy Communist Party Secretary.
-And five years later promoted to the Communist Party Secretary position.
+Five years later he was promoted to the Communist Party Secretary position.
 He was promoted to Vice-Governor of Jilin in 2013.

 He was a delegate to the 11th National People's Congress.